tibs/beyond-spellchecking-talk/slides.rst

 |think| Errors versus warnings
 ------------------------------

-An error must be fixed, and will cause a build to fail
+An error must be fixed, the document is wrong

 A warning is just a warning - a "suggestion"